TnDgla/BlinkitClone/README.md

 ### **Project Structure for Feature Implementation**

-The project is structured incrementally, focusing on one functionality at a time to ensure clarity and seamless integration.
+This project is structured to ensure a smooth, step-by-step approach to development, from authentication to event management, with each feature building upon the last.

+**NOTE:** Customizations and feature improvements are encouraged to enhance user experience.

 ---